-Interest in hospital capacity and, more specifically, the number of hospital beds is growing (Bodkin 2017; Royal College of Emergency Medicine 2017).
+Interest in hospital capacity and, more specifically, the number of hospital beds has grown in recent years (Bodkin 2017; Royal College of Emergency Medicine 2017).
 This is, in part, due to mounting evidence that hospitals are struggling: delayed transfers of care are rising, bed-occupancy rates are above recommended levels, and A&E performance remains challenged (Murray et al 2017).

-This briefing aims to place the debate about hospital beds in a wider context by:
+This briefing aims to place discussions about hospital beds in a wider context by:

 - presenting data on hospital beds for England over a 30-year period and, where possible, data on other categories of beds used in health care

-- comparing the NHS’s bed supply with other EU-15 countries
+- comparing bed supply in the NHS with other countries

 - exploring the drivers underpinning changes observed in hospital bed numbers

-- considering whether STPs’ proposed bed reductions are realistic.
+- considering whether further bed reductions are realistic.

 Alongside analysis of a range of data sources, this briefing is informed by conversations with representatives from hospital providers.
 It is worth noting that for certain areas, particularly intermediate care capacity, comprehensive data on bed numbers is not available; these gaps in data clearly impede national planning and should be addressed.

 The number of hospital beds in England and abroad: trends over time and drivers

 Hospital beds play an important role in delivering health care services, but they are only one component of health care and most health care is delivered without using a hospital bed.
 Because beds rely on staff and associated equipment to deliver care, the term ‘beds’ usually refers to beds that are fully staffed, funded and available for use by patients.